cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/statistical_tests.md

 ### Statistical tests

-The statistical test is always performed given some model, and allows us to make statements about that model, e.g. that we have found new physics, or that we reject certain new physics models.
-In almost all cases, we actually perform tests considering at least two models, [as described below](#considering-alternative-models-in-the-test).

-The most common statistical test can be characterized by the following steps:
+Once a test statistic is chosen, a statistical test can be performed.
+There are several statistical testing frameworks, but the general concept is to consider a model (a null hypothesis), usually in conjunction with some alternate model.

+Given the null hypothesis, and the alternate hypothesis, the expected distribution of the test statistic under the two cases can be determined.
+Then the observed value of the test statistic can be compared to the two expected distributions, and the result of the test is be reported.

+A common example could be:

 1. Determine the expected distribution of the test statistic, given the model.
-2. Define a region which contains a fixed fraction of the the total expected distribution, e.g. 68%.
+2. Define a region which contains a fixed fraction of the the total expected distribution, e.g. 68\%.
 3. Check the value of the test statistic for the actual observed data.
 4. Draw some conclusion based on whether or not the observed test statistic falls within the defined region.